header icon

 FBO accounts offer potential advantages for fintech companies, but these benefits come with risks that recent industry events have highlighted:

-• Rapid Service Deployment: While FBO accounts can facilitate the swift launch of financial services by bypassing some regulatory complexities, this speed may come with increased operational and regulatory risks if proper due diligence and risk management practices are not rigorously implemented.
+• Rapid Service Deployment: While FBO accounts can facilitate the swift launch of financial services, this speed may come with increased operational and regulatory risks if proper due diligence and risk management practices are not rigorously implemented.

 • Dependency Risks: Recent industry events have demonstrated that over-reliance on a single FBO account provider or banking partner can pose operational and continuity risks for fintech companies.